reactive/data-client/docs/core/api/useSuspense.md

 </GenericsTabs>

-Excellent for retrieving the data you need.
+Excellent for guaranteed data rendering.

 `useSuspense()` [suspends](../getting-started/data-dependency#async-fallbacks) rendering until the data is available.
 This is much like [await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await)ing an [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) function.
 That is to say, the lines after the function won't be run until resolution (data is available).